conjure-cp/conjure/docs/essence.rst

 The list of ranges is optional, if omitted the integer domain denotes the infinite domain of all integers.

 An integer range is either a single integer, or a list of sequential integers with a given lower and upper bound.
-The bounds can be omitted to create an open range, but note that using open ranges inside an integer domain declaration will create an infinite domain.
+The bounds can be omitted to create an open range, but note that using open ranges inside an integer domain declaration creates an infinite domain.

 Integer domains can also be constructed using a single set expression inside the round brackets, instead of a list of ranges.
-The integer domain will contain all members of the set in this case.
+The integer domain contains all members of the set in this case.
 Note that the set expression cannot contain references to decision variables if this syntax is used.

 Enumerated domains